 - Applications to support academic conferences or symposiums will not be accepted.

 - Applicants must clearly outline the objectives of the intended activities and explain the potential nature of the envisioned future research collaboration or outcomes; as well as the anticipated future applications to NSERC.

 - A detailed expense budget is required.

-Level 3 Connect Grants provide up to $25,000 to organize non-recurring, national-scope research planning workshops aimed at building substantial, new collaborations in natural sciences or engineering research between post-secondary researchers and partners in industry, government, not-for-profit and other knowledge end-user groups.
+Level 3 Connect Grants provide up to $25,000 to organize non-recurring, national-scope research planning workshops aimed at building substantial, new research collaborations between post-secondary researchers and partners in industry, government, not-for-profit and other knowledge end-user groups.